-The Division calculates the gross compensated absences liability based on recorded balances of unused leave.
-The entire unpaid liability for which the employer expects to compensate employees through paid time off or cash payments, inventoried at fiscal year-end current salary costs and the cost of the salary-related benefit payments is recorded as a liability.
+The Division calculates the gross compensated absences liability based on recorded balances of unused vacation leave.
+The entire unpaid liability for which the employer expects to compensate employees through paid time off or cash payments, inventoried at fiscal year-end current salary costs and the cost of the salary-related tax payments is recorded as a liability.
 The net change in the liability is recorded in the current year in the applicable operating department.

-NOTE 7 - UNEARNED REVENUE/OPERATING LEASES/OPERATING RENTAL REVENUE
+NOTE 7 - OPERATING RENTAL REVENUE